sadman-rahman-mridul/biggaponbiroti/README.md

 your own `<audio>` tag, which for jingles means clearing rights with the brands or agencies that own them.

-## Live listener count

-Uses Supabase Realtime presence — a live roster of connected clients, no database table and no cleanup job.

-1. Create a free project at supabase.com
-2. Settings → API, copy the Project URL and the `anon` public key
-3. Paste both into `src/config.js`

-The anon key is designed to be exposed in client code, so it's safe to commit.
-With the fields blank the counter simply doesn't render.

-Free tier covers 200 concurrent connections, which is plenty until the site takes off.
 # biggaponbiroti